 Below are some examples of SORPAS® 3D.welding simulations.

 Multiple welds (Shunt effect)

-Resistance spot welding is commonly used for assembly of larger sheet metal components with multiple welds.
-When spot welding is made one after another, the weld current when making a new weld partly passes through the previously welded spot welds.
-Due to the current loss through previously welded points, the nugget size of new weld will be slightly reduced.
+Resistance spot welding is commonly used for the assembly of larger sheet metal components with multiple welds.
+When spot welding is made one after another, the weld current for a new weld partly passes through the previously welded spot welds.
+Due to this current loss, the nugget size of the new weld will be slightly reduced.
 This is the shunt effect.
 The amount of current loss depends on the distance of the new weld from the welded points.

-It is quite common during the welding production, there may be gap between sheets before starting spot welding, mainly due to the process tolerances in the preceding stamping process, stamping or sheet forming.
-This will need special process parameter settings to close the gap between sheets before starting the weld current.
-It can be done by prolonging the squeeze time, slightly increase the electrode force during squeeze time, or by using a preheating pulse with lower current before the weld current.
+It is quite common during the welding production, there may be a gap between sheets before starting spot welding, mainly due to the process tolerances in the preceding stamping process, stamping, or sheet forming.
+This will need special process parameter settings to close the gap, for example,

 Due to mounting errors or elastic deflection of the weld gun during spot welding, the electrodes are quite often not perfectly aligned to each other.
-The electrodes may be tilted with a small angle to each other, or may be offside with a small distance between the contacting centers of the two electrodes.
+The electrodes may be tilted with a small angle to each other or maybe offside with a small distance between the contacting centers of the two electrodes.
 The electrode alignment may produce irregular weld nuggets or cause severe expulsions (spatter, splash).
-SORPAS 3D.welding can simulate the effect of electrode misalignment in all situations.

 3D simulation of spot welding and weld strength testing in one go

 It is also possible to continue with SORPAS® 3D.testing after completing the welding simulation with SORPAS® 3D.welding.
 This has made SORPAS® 3D the only software system with simulation of welding process and subsequent weld strength testing with failure mode prediction all in one go.